 Flooding is a concern locally, and the Hadlow Estate and its design team have taken time to understand the current challenges to develop a strategy for flood management that not only addresses all flooding and surface water issues that may arise from the development, but also looking at ways to contribute to flood mitigation measures for the surrounding area.

 The Estate has considered in detail the existing habitats, features and flora, as well as both protected and unprotected species associated with the site.
 No land within the site is designated by any statutory or non-statutory wildlife site designation, and the site is not located close to any Site of Special Scientific Interest (SSSI) or other statutory designated wildlife site.
-The site supports areas of ancient and semi-ancient woodland, which will be protected.
+The site supports areas of ancient and semi-ancient woodland, which would be protected.

 The Hadlow Estate has a long record of supporting ecology and biodiversity enhancement initiatives, such as heathland creation near Pembury Woods, where there is a long-standing partnership with the RSPB.
 The Estate’s farming and land management includes countryside stewardship measures to encourage a variety of farmland birds, mammals, reptiles, and insects.